robhz786/strf/README.md

 Now just specify the _boost root directory_ as an include path to your compiler, and you are ready to use Stringify as a header only library.

-But if you want to use it as a static library instead &#x2014; which is a good idea since it dramatically reduces the code bloat &#x2014; the code that uses the library must have the macro `BOOST_STRINGIFY_NOT_HEADER_ONLY` defined.
+But if you want to use it as a static library instead &#x2014; which is a good idea since it dramatically reduces the code bloat &#x2014; the code that uses the library must have the macro `BOOST_STRINGIFY_SEPARATE_COMPILATION` defined.
 And in order to build the library, there are three ways:

 ##### Option 1: Using Boost.Build system
 In the command line interface, in the _boost root directory_, run the command: